-- (1) Hanging board height: Sets the height of the hanging board. - (2) Style: Switch between double slope, four slope and arc top. - (3) Slope gradient: Enter a value to make the arc of the roof increase or decrease its radius. - (4) Eaves length: Enter a value to increase eaves length of arc roof.
+- (1) Hanging board height: Set the height of the hanging board. - (2) Style: Switch between double slope, four slope and arc top. - (3) Slope gradient: Enter a value to make the arc of the roof increase or decrease its radius. - (4) Eaves length: Enter a value to increase eaves length of arc roof. - (5) Hanging board enclosure: Set whether the hanging board is closed or not.